yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 The `matcher().first()` and `matcher().last()` methods return the position in the input stream of the match, counting in bytes from the start of the input at position 0.
-If the input stream is a wide character sequence, the UTF-8 positions are returned as a result of the internally-converted UTF-8 wide character input.
+If the input stream is a u32 character sequence, the UTF-8 positions are returned as a result of the internally-converted UTF-8 u32 character input.

 The `matcher().rest()` method returns the rest of the input character sequence